 Encourage sibling bonding with a "kids against parents" pillow fight.
 (Let the kids win.)

-have to be perfect.
-In fact, accepting and loving yourself might be the best gift you can give your child, because it helps you be more emotionally
+to be perfect.
+In fact, accepting and loving yourself might be the best gift you can give your child, because it helps you be more emotionally generous.

 Tomorrow: Repeat.
 You'll be amazed at the transformation in your home within a week.
 Love never fails.

-Want more practical, kid-tested strategies to make life with your child happier and more rewarding?
-You'll find them in my new book:
+Want more practical, kid-tested strategies to set effective limits and make life with your child happier?
+You'll find them in my book:

 The Peaceful Parent, Happy Kids Workbook: